SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Simulation

-{\flushleft \bf Degrees of severity:} Degrees of severity are chosen basis simulations shown in Figure~\ref{fig:degreeSeveritySetup}, observations of real world statistics~\cite{wonderNetworkPings} and are tabulated in Table~\ref{table:severityFactors}. {\flushleft \bf Information Propagation:} Figures \ref{fig:degreeSeveritySetup}, \ref{fig:III2466} provide a comparative view of average time and percentage successful cases and cover mode 2, 4 and 6 associated with information propagation, under different cases.
-It may be noted: {\em SimK consistently performs better than SimRM and SimC}.
+{\flushleft \bf Information Propagation:} Figures \ref{fig:degreeSeveritySetup}, \ref{fig:III2466} provide a comparative view of average time and percentage successful cases.
+They cover modes 2, 4 and 6 associated with IP, under different cases. {\em SimK consistently performs better than SimRM and SimC}.
 By the time 20$\%$ of RippleNet receives information 100$\%$ of our system receives information.
-Every case of information propagation delay or failure, is an opportunity for creating a fork, or for impairing the consensus of a transaction.
-Thus, SimK improves security along with transaction speed.
+Every case of IP delay or failure, is an opportunity for creating a fork, or for censoring a transaction. {\em Thus, SimK improves security along with transaction speed.}

-Figure~\ref{fig:ICC815} provides a comparative view of percentage $successful_2$ cases and average percentage malicious nodes with mode 8.
+Figure~\ref{fig:ICC815} provides a comparative view of percentage $successful_2$ cases and average percentage malicious nodes with mode 7.
 SimK performs significantly better than SimC.
-As the percentage malicious nodes is very slightly higher for SimK as compared to SimRM, SimK performs extremely slightly poorer.
-However, since there are several possible and faster paths in SimK, it performs better as demonstrated in other simulations associated with information propagation.
+The PM nodes is very slightly higher for SimK as compared to SimRM.
+Thus SimK's performance is very slightly poor.
+However, since there are several possible and faster paths in SimK, it performs better as demonstrated in other simulations associated with IP.

-{\flushleft \bf Consensus:} Figures \ref{fig:degreeSeveritySetup}, \ref{fig:simMode1LinkLatencyComparison}, \ref{fig:ICC815} provide a comparative view of average time and percentage successful cases and cover mode 1, 3 and 5 associated with consensus, under different cases.
-It may be noted that SimK consistently performs better than SimRM and SimC.
+{\flushleft \bf Consensus:} Figures \ref{fig:degreeSeveritySetup}, \ref{fig:ICC815} provide a comparative view of average time and percentage successful cases.
+They cover modes 1, 3 and 5 associated with consensus, under different cases.
+SimK consistently performs better than SimRM and SimC.
 Every case of consensus failure is a possibility of genuine transactions getting stuck and forcing failed retries.
-Not only does this consume resources, it reduces the utility and adoptability of the system.
-There is lesser possibility of consensus failure in our implementation SimK over SimC and thus a lesser opportunity for an attacker to stall or affect the system.
+This consumes resources and reduces the utility and adoptability of the system.
+There is lesser possibility of consensus failure in our approach SimK over SimC.
+Thus there are lesser opportunities for an attacker to censor or affect the system.

-{\flushleft \bf Other Key Results:} Implementing SimK results in lesser time and messages.
-The complexity of sent SimK messages is a maximum $2x$ SimC and lesser than SimRB.
-However, considering received messages, SimK's success in significantly lesser received messages than SimC and SimRB.
-Thus, SimK has higher order of success.
-There are an average 5120, 18240 and 18432 links in SimC, SimK and SimRM respectively.